Beach Break (2025)

 The 2025 Beach Break was a two-part professional wrestling television special produced by All Elite Wrestling (AEW).
 It was the fourth Beach Break event and took place on May 14, 2025, at the Now Arena in Hoffman Estates, Illinois.
 The two-part event was broadcast as special episodes of AEW's weekly television programs, Wednesday Night Dynamite and Saturday Night Collision.
-Dynamite aired live on TBS while Collision aired on tape delay on TNT on May 17, with both shows simulcast on Max in the United States.
+Dynamite aired live on TBS while Collision aired on tape delay on TNT on May 17, with both shows simulcast on Max in the United States, though the Collision broadcast abruptly ended 30 minutes earlier than intended due to technical difficulties.
 It featured appearances from 21-time world champion Ric Flair and the family of Steve McMichael.

 Production

 Background

 Beach Break is a recurring professional wrestling television special produced by All Elite Wrestling (AEW) since 2021, airing as special episodes of AEW's weekly television programs.
 It was originally a one-night special but expanded to two nights in 2022.
 An event was not held in 2023 but returned in 2024.
 On April 22, 2025, AEW announced that the fourth Beach Break would take place on May 14, 2025, emanating from the Now Arena in Hoffman Estates, Illinois.
 Due to the cancellation of Friday Night Rampage at the end of 2024, the first part of the 2025 Beach Break aired live as Wednesday Night Dynamite on TBS while the second part, which previously aired as Rampage, was scheduled to broadcast on tape delay as Saturday Night Collision on May 17 on TNT, with both shows simulcast on Max.